-$$Gradient = \frac{Change in y}{Change in x}.$$
+Gradient = $\frac{\text{Change in } y}{\text{Change in } x}$ .

-In Chapter 1 we also considered non-linear functions, focusing primarily on quadratic functions.
+In Chapter 1 we also considered some non-linear functions, focussing primarily on quadratic functions.

 We will begin Chapter 2 with an examination of how to find the gradient of a non-linear function, before thinking about how this can be used to aid the process of optimisation.

-2.1 Differentiation

 The concept used to describe the rate of change of a function (linear or non-linear) is the derivative, which is the central concept in mathematical analysis.

 In this section we will define the derivative of a function, as well as present some of the important rules for calculating it.

-Isaac Newton (1642-1727) and Gottfried Wilhelm Leibniz (1646-1716) discovered most of these general rules independently of each other.
+Isaac Newton (1642-1727) and Gottfried Leibniz (1646-1716) discovered most of these general rules independently of each other.

 This initiated the differential calculus, which has been the foundation for the development of modern science.

 It has also been of central importance to the theoretical development of modern economics.

-2.1.1 The gradient of a curve

 A curve does not have a constant gradient - its direction is continuously changing, and so its gradient will continuously change too.

 So we look at the gradient of the curve at a particular point on the curve, rather than calculate the gradient of an entire line as with a linear function.
 Look at the graph of $y = x^2$ shown below.

 Let's suppose we are interested in the gradient of this curve at the point x = 3.

 Informally, we can say a couple of things about the gradient at this point:

-- The gradient will be positive as you look at the graph from left to right at this point, the curve goes uphill; - The graph is symmetric about the point x = 0, and so the gradient at x = -3 will be the same as that at x = 3, just negative; - As we move from x = 3 to x = 0, the gradient gets less and less steep, and "flattens out" completely at x = 0.
+- The gradient will be positive as you look at the graph from left to right at this point, the curve goes uphill - The graph is symmetric about the point x = 0: the gradient at x = -3 will be the same as that at x = 3 (just negative) - As we move from x = 3 to x = 0, the gradient gets less and less steep, and "flattens out" completely at x = 0